MicroEJ/docs/PlatformDeveloperGuide/platformQualification.rst

 A Platform integrates one or more Foundation Libraries with their respective Abstraction Layers.

-Platform Qualification is the process of validating the :ref:`Low Level APIs <low_level_api>` implemented by the Adaptation Layer (ADLA) of the Foundation Libraries.
+Platform Qualification is the process of validating the Abstraction Layer that implements the :ref:`Low Level APIs <low_level_api>` of a Foundation Libraries.

 .. figure:: images/overview-platform-qualification.png
    :align: center

-   Platform Qualification: Validate the conformance of ADLA implementations
+   Platform Qualification: Validate the conformance of Abstraction Layer implementations

-Such validation is performed by running tests at two-levels:
+For each Low Level API, an Abstraction Layer implementation is required.
+The validation of the Abstraction Layer implementations is performed by running tests at two-levels:

 - In C, by calling Low Level APIs (usually manually).
 - In Java, by calling Foundation Library APIs (usually automatically using :ref:`platform_testsuite`).